waldevski/website/content/publication/chord2vec/index.md

 ---
-title: "Chord2vec: Learning musical chord embeddings"
+title: "Chord2vec: Learning Musical Chord Embeddings"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here